 Grantmaking

-At The Segal Family Foundation, we pride ourselves on our relationship-based approach to funding.
+At The Evan and Tracy Segal Family Foundation, we pride ourselves on our relationship-based approach to funding.
 Therefore, we do not have a formal grant application process.
 Instead, we much prefer to get to know you through one-on-one conversations about your organization’s background, core values, and funding priorities.
 This method allows us to form deeper connections with our potential partners, and lets organizations focus on their mission— rather than writing unique proposals for funders.

 If you are considering reaching out, here are some general guidelines to keep in mind: